Erusuru/SignalMapper-Project/README.md

 A comprehensive toolkit for auditing cellular network coverage (4G/LTE/5G), benchmarking hardware performance, and generating high-fidelity signal heatmaps.

-This project was originally developed to map the network topology of **Blagoevgrad, Bulgaria**, comparing national carriers (A1, Yettel, Vivacom).
+This project was originally developed to map the network topology of **Blagoevgrad, Bulgaria**, comparing three major national carriers.
 However, the **software is universal** and works with any carrier globally.

+> **⚖️ Disclaimer:** To maintain neutrality and avoid potential commercial conflicts, the specific names of the telecom operators analyzed in this study have been anonymized (referred to as **Operator 01F, 03F, and 05F**).

 ---